 - Make fruit smoothies with fresh fruit, milk and yoghurt

-- Substitute peanut butter for almond butter in sandwiches or as a snack dip
+- Substitute peanut butter for almond butter in sandwiches or as a snack with whole grain crackers

 - Include grated cheese in pasta, veggies, mashed potatoes and meatball dishes- it makes the dishes creamier!

 - Include milk and/or cheese in scrambled eggs